amazon-connect/amazon-connect-streams/Documentation.md

 connect.agent(function(agent) { ... });
 ```
 Subscribe a method to be called when the agent is initialized.
 If the agent has
-already been initalized, the call is synchronous and the callback is invoked
+already been initialized, the call is synchronous and the callback is invoked
 immediately.
 Otherwise, the callback is invoked once the first agent data is
 received from upstream.
 This callback is provided with an `Agent` API object,
 which can also be created at any time after initialization is complete via `new